Meditation comes in various forms for different purposes.

 As you step from out of the waterfall, feel the sun shining on you and the water again at your feet.
 Feel the positive energy streaming from the rays of the sun and the water playfully running across your feet and the surrounding rocks below.
 Allow the positive energy to fill your body and fill the gaps left from washing away the negativity.

-When you feel calm, positive, and focused, return to the part of the stream you began at and end the meditation.
+When you feel calm, positive, and focused, return to the part of the stream where you began and end the meditation.
 As you open your eyes and begin to move your body, you should feel grounded and centered and ready for any working.

-The practitioner simply allows the sound of the instrument to take them into a meditative, somewhat hypnotic, state where their spirit is taken on a journey.
-They are often met by an animal guide or other spirit to take them on the journey.
+The practitioner simply allows the sound of the instrument to take them into a meditative, somewhat hypnotic state where their spirit is taken on a journey.
+They are often met by an animal guide or other spirit to take them on that journey.

 Some journeys involve work on this plane, while others involve the upper and lower worlds.
 Anything that would involve helping to change things or see a new perspective on the earth as we know it is done on this plane.

 The upper world is considered brighter, more direct and straight-forward.
 It's a place to go for concrete answers or perspectives using rational, logical, reason, left-brained thought.